ItBurnsWhenICommit/lancer-mcp/README.md

 # Project Indexer MCP

-A self-hosted MCP (Model Context Protocol) server that indexes large repositories, tracks branches, and provides intelligent code search and navigation for LLMs.
+A self-hosted MCP (Model Context Protocol) server that indexes Git repositories and provides intelligent code search for AI agents using hybrid search (BM25 + vector embeddings + graph traversal).

 ## 🎯 What is this?

 This is a **LAN-hosted MCP server** written in C#/.NET that:
-- Clones and tracks Git repositories (main/master/trunk + arbitrary branches)
+- Clones and tracks Git repositories with incremental indexing
-- Scales to large monorepos and multi-language codebases
+- Parses code using Roslyn (C#) and regex-based parsers (Python, JS, Java, Go, Rust)
+- Generates code embeddings using jina-embeddings-v2-base-code
+- Stores data in PostgreSQL with pgvector for vector similarity search
-- Will provide hybrid search (BM25 + vector + graph-aware ranking)
+- Provides hybrid search combining BM25 full-text + vector semantic search + graph re-ranking
-- Exposes MCP tools for AI agents to query code intelligently
+- Exposes a single `Query` MCP tool for AI agents (Faster than multi-tool solutions)
 - Self-hosted alternative to cloud-based code indexing services

 ## 🚀 Quick Start

 ### Prerequisites
 - .NET 9.0 SDK
-- Git installed on your system
+- Docker and Docker Compose
+- Git (And access to repos you index)

 ### 1. Clone and Build